 You might get confused about this message after you’ve pressed the volume down button with the home button at the same time to take a screenshot.
 You wonder what causes it to show a message instead of taking a screenshot.

-- 1 Why you get the “can’t take screenshot due to security policy” message
+- 1 Why do I get the “can’t take screenshot due to security policy” message?

 - 2.1 Contact the app support if you really need to take screenshots within the app